JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-02/how-to-migrate-wordpress-site-to-ms-azure/index.md

 - Scroll down to find the HTTP/2 setting and set it to `2.0`.
 - Save and restart the app service.

-You can also find the raw configuration of the app service in the [Azure Resource Explorer](https://resources.azure.com), but it’s more sensitive to edit over there.
+You can also find the raw configuration of the app service in the Azure Resource Explorer (`https://resources.azure.com`), but it’s more sensitive to edit over there.

 You need to go under _subscriptions > Microsoft Azure Sponsorship > resourceGroup > RG-YourOrg-Websites > providers > Microsoft.Web > sites > YourWebsiteName (aka name of the app service)_.